[This post was updated January 2023]

 - You can see whether there has been any change in terms of the countries that supply your website visitors.

 What’s the benefit of this?
-If I use Goals, I am now able to track the exact sources of my sales with ease.
-Does my Facebook traffic actually convert?
+If I use Goals, I am now able to track the exact sources of my sales -or any other metric I wish to evaluate- with ease.

 At TourismTiger, the data coming from our goals has made a big difference to how we market the business.
 We’ve discovered that LinkedIn traffic is far superior to both Twitter and Facebook in terms of engagement and response.

 Goals are great.
-Let’s take that Thank-You Page as an example.
+Let’s take that Thank You Page as an example and set a Goal up:

-Step 1: Following the image below, click Admin in the menu and then click Goals.
+Step 1: Click Admin in the menu and then click Goals.

-Step 4: Put the address of the specific page you are targeting.
+Step 4: Input the address of the specific page you are targeting.
 Following Google’s instructions not to include your domain name in the address.

 Step 5: Done!